 First, it is important to note what Right to Work is not.
 Right to Work laws are often confused with the doctrine of At-Will Employment.
 In Virginia, At-Will Employment is the rule that employees can be dismissed at any time, for any reason that is not illegal.
 The At-Will Employment doctrine is not going anywhere.

 Right to Work, on the other hand, is a more limited principle.
 Right to Work means that an employer is not allowed to require employees to pay union dues or an “agency fee” as a condition of employment.
 Unions collect “dues” from employees to support all of the union’s activities.
-Alternatively, Unions collect an “agency fee” from employees that do not wish to be members of the union.
+Alternatively, Unions collect an “agency fee” (also called a “fair share fee” by Union advocates) from employees that do not wish to be members of the union.
 The union applies the agency fee to the union’s collective bargaining efforts, but not towards the union’s organizing or political efforts.
 In states with right-to-work laws like Virginia, employees can refuse to join the union and refuse to pay the agency fee.

 Union advocates argue that collecting an agency fee prevents non-union employees from obtaining the collective bargaining benefits of union membership without paying for them.
 In contrast, proponents of Right to Work believe that the law gives employees greater freedom to choose their level of engagement with the union.
 On a larger scale, proponents of Right to Work argue that a repeal would hurt economic development and provide a disincentive for businesses to relocate or expand operations in Virginia.